Find schools that offer these popular programs

-The exam consists of multiple-choice questions, reading tasks, short answer, and extended response questions.
-A calculator may be used on the first part of the mathematics exam and is provided by each testing center.
+The exam consists of multiple-choice questions, reading tasks, short answers, and extended response questions.
+A calculator may be used for most of the questions on the mathematics exam and for some of the questions in the science and social studies sections of the test.
+A calculator on the computer is provided for the test taker.
 The GED tests may not be taken online.

-Each section has a time limit and the entire GED takes about seven and a half hours to complete.
+Each section has a time limit and the entire GED takes about seven hours to complete.

 The GED is available in English and Spanish in Alabama.

 To pass the GED exam, individuals must score at least 145 on each of the four subject area tests.